Green Revolution: Consultative Group on International Agricultural Research

-In 1970, foundation officials proposed a worldwide network of agricultural research centers under a permanent secretariat.
+In 1970, the year that Borlaug won the Nobel Peace Prize, foundation officials proposed a worldwide network of agricultural research centers under a permanent secretariat.
 This was further supported and developed by the World Bank; on 19 May 1971, the Consultative Group on International Agricultural Research (CGIAR) was established, co-sponsored by the FAO, IFAD, and UNDP.
 CGIAR has added many research centers throughout the world.

 CGIAR has responded, at least in part, to criticisms of Green Revolution methodologies.
 This began in the 1980s, and mainly was a result of pressure from donor organizations.
 Methods like agroecosystem analysis and farming system research have been adopted to gain a more holistic view of agriculture.

 Agricultural production and food security

 According to a 2012 review in Proceedings of the National Academy of Sciences of the existing academic literature, the Green Revolution "contributed to widespread poverty reduction, averted hunger for millions of people, and avoided the conversion of thousands of hectares of land into agricultural cultivation."